The Effective Number of Nonzeros: Theory and Regularization for Sparse Recovery: Introduction

-Despite significant progress in sparse recovery, a fundamental discrepancy persists between $\ell_0$ sparsity and the nature of signals encountered in realistic, noisy environments.
-In practice, solutions to $ {A}\bx=\bb$ often contain a long tail of numerically small but non-zero components, stemming from numerical precision limits, modeling inaccuracies, or ambient noise \cite{lopes2013estimating}.
-While these components contribute negligibly to the signal's energy or physical interpretation, they indiscriminately inflate the $\ell_0$ count.
-This tension is particularly acute in compressed sensing theory.
-Classical recovery results typically ensure stability under a $2k$-Restricted Isometry Property (RIP) condition, provided the signal contains $k$ non-zero entries \cite{candes2006stable,foucart2013mathematical}.
-However, when infinitesimal perturbations are treated as genuine non-zeros, the apparent sparsity level $k$ can increase dramatically, forcing the RIP to hold at much higher orders.
-This leads to a theoretical paradox: the theoretical analysis imposes unnecessarily stringent measurement requirements primarily to capture negligible components, even when the meaningful structure of the signal remains unchanged.
-Consequently, theoretical guarantees based on $\ell_0$ norm become overly pessimistic, demanding high sampling rates to protect entries that are essentially irrelevant.
-This observation suggests that cardinality alone is not the appropriate notion of sparsity in noisy inverse problems.
+Despite significant progress, a fundamental discrepancy persists between literal $\ell_0$ sparsity and the physical nature of signals encountered in realistic, noisy environments.
+In practice, solutions to $ {A}\bx=\bb$ inevitably contain a ``long tail" of numerically small but non-zero components, stemming from precision limits, modeling inaccuracies, or ambient noise \cite{lopes2013estimating}.
+While these components contribute negligibly to the signal's energy or underlying structure, they indiscriminately inflate the discrete $\ell_0$ count.
+This tension is particularly acute in compressed sensing theory, where stable recovery typically guarantees success under a $2k$-RIP condition provided the vector contains at most $k$ non-zero entries \cite{candes2006stable,foucart2013mathematical}.
+When infinitesimal noise perturbations are treated as genuine support elements, the apparent sparsity level $k$ inflates dramatically, forcing the RIP to hold at artificially higher orders.
+This leads to a theoretical paradox: classical theoretical analysis imposes unnecessarily stringent measurement requirements primarily to safeguard irrelevant tail components, yielding overly pessimistic sampling bounds that fail to reflect the true geometric complexity of the meaningful signal.
+Consequently, rigid cardinality counting alone is an inappropriate notion of sparsity for noisy inverse problems.